jimianelli/ATBootstrap/README.md

 first time you do this, Julia will need to precompile them, which will take a few minutes again.
 Check the news, chat with your office mate, or stare out the window...

+The actual bootstrapping should take a 1-2 minutes to complete.
+You will see progres bars as it runs.
+The add-one-in analysis for individual error sources will take about 9 times that long (since it's replicating the analysis that many times).

+When you run the plotting commands, a plot window should open up within VSCode automatically.